aevitas/unity-patch/README.md

 | 2018.3 | :white_check_mark: |         :x:        |         :x:        |
 | 2018.2 | :white_check_mark: |         :x:        |         :x:        |

-If you don't specify a version, the patcher will choose a default version.
+If you don't specify a version, the patcher will select the most recent version for your operating system.

 Troubleshooting
 ===============